Jakarta: Colonial era

 When relations between Prince Jayawikarta and the Dutch deteriorated, his soldiers attacked the Dutch fortress.
-His army and the British, however, were defeated by the Dutch, in part owing to the timely arrival of Jan Pieterszoon Coen.
-The Dutch burned the British fort and forced them to retreat on their ships.
+His army and their EIC allies, however, were defeated by the Dutch, in part owing to the timely arrival of Jan Pieterszoon Coen.
+The Dutch burned the EIC trading post and forced them to retreat to their ships.
 The victory consolidated Dutch power, and they renamed the city Batavia in 1619.

 Commercial opportunities in the city attracted native and especially Chinese and Arab immigrants.
 This sudden population increase created burdens on the city.
 Tensions grew as the colonial government tried to restrict Chinese migration through deportations.
 Following a revolt, 5,000 Chinese were massacred by the Dutch and natives on 9 October 1740, and the following year, Chinese inhabitants were moved to Glodok outside the city walls.
 At the beginning of the 19th century, around 400 Arabs and Moors lived in Batavia, a number that changed little during the following decades.
 Among the commodities traded were fabrics, mainly imported cotton, batik and clothing worn by Arab communities.

 The city began to expand further south as epidemics in 1835 and 1870 forced residents to move away from the port.
 The Koningsplein, now Merdeka Square was completed in 1818, the housing park of Menteng was started in 1913, and Kebayoran Baru was the last Dutch-built residential area.
 By 1930, Batavia had more than 500,000 inhabitants, including 37,067 Europeans.
+The city was expanded in 1935 through the annexation of the town of Meester Cornelis, modern Jatinegara.

 On 5 March 1942, the Japanese captured Batavia from Dutch control, and the city was named Jakarta (Jakarta Special City (ジャカルタ特別市, Jakaruta tokubetsu-shi), under the special status that was assigned to the city).
 After the war, the Dutch name Batavia was internationally recognised until full Indonesian independence on 27 December 1949.
-The city, now renamed Jakarta, was officially proclaimed the national capital of Indonesia.
+The city, renamed Jakarta, was officially proclaimed the national capital of Indonesia.

-Independence era
+Independence

 After World War II ended, Indonesian nationalists declared independence on 17 August 1945, and the government of Jakarta City was changed into the Jakarta National Administration in the following month.
-During the Indonesian National Revolution, Indonesian Republicans withdrew from Allied-occupied Jakarta and established their capital in Yogyakarta.
+During the Indonesian National Revolution, Indonesian republicans withdrew from Allied-occupied Jakarta and established their capital in Yogyakarta.